 Below is a chart that indicates the total number of delinquent real property tax parcels (in green) that were transferred to the County Treasurers office as well as how much money the Delinquent Tax Revolving Fund had to expend to purchase these taxes.
-There is a downward trend in total dollars and total parcels transferring over to the County Treasurer's office for settlement and collection.
-This also means that the total dollars of fees and interest will be less than in years past.
+There was an increase in total dollars and a decrease in total parcels transferring over to the County Treasurer's office for settlement and collection this year.